Toxic dust and earth like ash: Lithuania’s extreme weather

 "I really hope this drought is a wake-up call," one environmentalist tells Euronews.
-"I don't know what else could."
+"I don't know what else could be."

 The pitter-patter of rain may have been heard across Lithuania in recent days, but the country is still gripped by intense drought.